 Make a plan now for what to do if you get sick.
 Create a contact list of friends, family members, neighbors, doctors and others you can rely on for help.
 Research senior home care services.
 Some services provide meal preparation for seniors, grocery delivery, and sick-at-home care.
 If you have a caregiver, consider who can help you if he or she gets sick.

 - Watch for COVID-19 symptoms.
 Call your health care provider if you develop a fever, cough or shortness of breath.

 Talk to your doctor about your specific situation and whether there are other steps you should take.

 I am concerned about an older loved one.
 What can I do to help?

 Stay in contact with your loved one.
-If possible, help him or her get extra medications, non-perishable food and household items on hand.
+If possible, help him or she get extra medications, non-perishable food and household items on hand.
 Create a plan in the event your loved one requires quarantined home care.
 Have a back-up plan for care in the event you or your loved one’s caregiver gets sick.
 If your loved one lives in a care facility, the CDC recommends you monitor the situation, ask about the health of the other residents frequently and know the protocol if there is an outbreak.